Marinette, Wisconsin minor league baseball history

 Minor league baseball teams were based in Marinette, Wisconsin in various seasons between 1891 and 1914.
 Marinette partnered with neighboring Menominee, Michigan, playing as the Marinette–Menominee Twins in 1914.
 Marinette played in the 1891 Wisconsin State League.
 Marinette and Menominee, Michigan based teams played as members of the Wisconsin-Michigan League in 1892 and Wisconsin-Illinois League in 1914.

 Baseball Hall of Fame member Hank O'Day played for the 1892 Marinette Badgers.

+Marinette teams hosted minor league home games at the Fairgrounds Driving Park.

 History

 It was reported that a Marinette first fielded a minor league team in 1891.
 The Marinette Badgers became charter members of the Wisconsin State League.
-Marinette played in 1891 with the Appleton, Wisconsin, Fond du Lac, Wisconsin, Green Bay Bays, Oconto, Wisconsin and Oshkosh, Wisconsin teams joining Marinette in the six–team Wisconsin State League.
+Marinette played in 1891 with the Appleton Papermakers, Fond du Lac Mudhens, Green Bay Dock Wallopers, Oconto Log Drivers and Oshkosh Indians teams joining Marinette in the six–team Wisconsin State League.

 The Marinette use of the "Badger" moniker corresponds to state history and folklore.
 The Badger is the mascot of the University of Wisconsin.
 The state of Wisconsin is known as the "Badger State" and the badger is the official state mammal of Wisconsin.
 Reportedly, early miners in Wisconsin were known to dig tunnels into hillsides, in which they also slept during winter months, leading to the nickname.

 Marinette won the 1891 Wisconsin State League championship.
-Playing under manager Jake Aydelotte, the Badgers finished 1st in the league standings with a record of 51–39.
-Marinette finished 2.5 games ahead of the 2nd place Appleton Papermakers in the final standings.
+Playing under manager Jake Aydelotte, the Badgers placed first in the league standings with a record of 51–39.
+Marinette finished 2.5 games ahead of the second place Appleton Papermakers in the final standings.

-Menominee, Michigan began minor league play in 1892.
+Neighboring Menominee, Michigan began minor league play in 1892.
 The Marinette Badgers continued play as charter members of the Michigan-Wisconsin League, playing along with the Menominee Wolverines.
 The league formed and played in the 1892 season as a non–signatory, Independent level league.
 The Green Bay Bays, Ishpeming-Negaunee Unions, Marquette Undertakers and Oshkosh Indians joined the Marinette and Menominee teams as charter members.